usama7365/star-wars-rebellion-locator/README.md

 GET /api/entities/:id: Fetches details about an entity based on its ID.
 Open your browser and navigate to http://localhost:3000 to view the application.

-Contributing
-Contributions are welcome!
-Feel free to submit a pull request if you find any issues or want to add new features.

 License
 This project is licensed under the ISC License.

-Feel free to adapt and expand upon this documentation and README to best fit y
+Feel free to adapt and expand upon this documentation.